 The fan favourite villain has appeared throughout the Star Trek canon – most recently in animated spin-off Star Trek: Lower Decks – and De Lancie has hinted that he will appear in both season two and three of Picard.

 So who knows?
 There could be all sorts of familiar faces when season two eventually beams down to us.

-> Picard season two plot
+Picard season two plot: What will happen?

-> While we don’t want to give away any spoilers from the season one finale, it does largely wrap up most of the synthetic human/Romulan spy storyline, which could suggest that season two will explore other corners of the galaxy as Picard tries to bring Starfleet back to its better self.
+While we don’t want to give away any spoilers from the season one finale, it does largely wrap up most of the synthetic human/Romulan spy storyline, which could suggest that season two will explore other corners of the galaxy as Picard tries to bring Starfleet back to its better self.

 Alternatively, it could be that Picard’s writers will choose to delve deeper into Romulan culture after introducing new elements of it in season one.